Rose Mary Woods

 Rose Mary Woods (December 26, 1917 – January 22, 2005) was Richard Nixon's secretary from his days in Congress in 1951 through the end of his political career.
-Before H. R. Haldeman and John Ehrlichman became the operators of Nixon's presidential campaign, Woods was Nixon's gatekeeper.
+Before H. R. Haldeman and John Ehrlichman became the operators of Nixon's presidential campaign, Woods was known as Nixon's gatekeeper.

 Early life and connection to Nixon

 Rose Mary Woods was born in northeastern Ohio in the small pottery town of Sebring on December 26, 1917.
 Her brother was Joseph I. Woods, a sheriff of Cook County, Illinois, and longtime member of the Cook County Board.

 Following graduation from McKinley High School, Woods worked for Royal China, Inc., the city's largest employer.
 She had been engaged to marry, but her fiancé died during World War II.
 To escape the memories of her hometown, she moved to Washington, D.C. in 1943, working in a variety of federal offices until she met Nixon while she was a secretary to the House Select Committee on Foreign Aid.
 Impressed by his neatness and efficiency, she accepted his job offer in 1951.

 Woods developed a very close relationship with the Nixon family, especially with First Lady Pat Nixon.
 She accompanied Vice President Nixon on his 1958 goodwill tour of South America but was injured by flying glass in the attack on Nixon's motorcade.